krivaten/site/content/blog/types-of-banks.md

 ## Types of Banks
 ### Central Banks
-In the United States, this is our nation's primary authority, known as the Federal Reserve.
-They are responsible for the monetary policy of the country, which includes tasks like like distributing currency, managing interest rates, and regulating commercial banks.
+In the United States, this is our nation's primary economic authority, known as the Federal Reserve.
+They are responsible for the monetary policy of the country, which includes tasks like distributing currency, managing interest rates, economic research, and regulating commercial banks.

 ### Commercial Banks
 These are the name-brand banks we're all familiar with (e.g., JPMorgan Chase, Bank of America, Wells Fargo, etc.).
 They serve the basic needs of most businesses and people by offering a robust list of services like checking accounts, savings accounts, loans, mortgages, credit cards, merchant services, cash management, lines of credit, business credit cards, and more.
 As such, they are the most common type of bank.